Student Resources / Admissions / Graduate

 degree program has the following additional prerequisites: One additional semester of calculus (ie:

 Calculus 1, 2, 3); An introductory course in differential equations; One course in the area of Fluid

 Mechanics or Hydrodynamics.

-- Resume (optional) You may submit your resume as a supporting document.
-It should be sent directly to the department and can be sent via e-mail to firstname.lastname@example.org or it can be uploaded into your admission application if space permits.
+- Resume (optional) Applicants may submit a resume as a supporting document.
+It should be sent via e-mail to firstname.lastname@example.org or it can be uploaded into the admission application if space permits.